Argentina

 Suspension of mandatory disclosure regime

-On December 22, 2022, General Resolution (AFIP) 5306/2022 (RG 5306/2022) was published in the Argentinian Official Gazette, repealing General Resolution (AFIP) 4838/2020 (RG 4838/2020) that regulated the temporarily suspended Tax Planning Reporting Regime.
-RG 5306/2022 replaced RG 4838/2020’s regime with a new regime called "Complementary Information Regime for International Transactions", which requires taxpayers to report transactions with foreign related parties and other parties domiciled in non-cooperative countries or countries with low or no taxation.
-The RG 5306 applies to fiscal years ending on August 1, 2022 onwards.
+On 22 December 2022, General Resolution (AFIP) 5306/2022 (RG 5306/2022) was published in the Argentinian Official Gazette, repealing General Resolution (AFIP) 4838/2020 (RG 4838/2020) that regulated the temporarily suspended Tax Planning Reporting Regime.
+RG 5306/2022 replaced RG 4838/2020’s regime with a new regime called the ’Complementary Information Regime for International Transactions‘, which requires taxpayers to report transactions with foreign related parties and other parties domiciled in non-cooperative countries or countries with low or no taxation.
+RG 5306 applies to fiscal years ending on 1 August 2022 onwards.

 Under the new regime, international operations must be reported, among others, in any of the following situations:

-• Transactions involving permanent establishments in the country,
+• Transactions involving permanent establishments (PEs) in the country.

-• Transactions that shift benefits from one jurisdiction to another by taking advantage of asymmetries in the tax laws with respect to the tax treatment and/or characterization of an entity or contract or of a financial instrument,
+• Transactions that shift benefits from one jurisdiction to another by taking advantage of asymmetries in the tax laws with respect to the tax treatment and/or characterisation of an entity, contract, or financial instrument.

-Reportable international transactions carried out during each fiscal year must be reported by the taxpayer separately through the Tax Authorities website, within the deadline to file the respective annual corporate income tax return of the respective Argentine entity/branch/PE.
-A penalty of ARS10,000 for failing to report is expected to apply.
+Reportable international transactions carried out during each fiscal year must be reported by the taxpayer separately through the tax authorities’ website, within the deadline to file the respective annual corporate income tax (CIT) return of the respective Argentine entity/branch/PE.
+A penalty of 10,000 Argentine pesos (ARS) for failing to report is expected to apply.

-By virtue of General Resolution 5391/2023 the Argentine Tax Authorities established an extraordinary Corporate income Tax (CIT) prepayment to be paid by those corporate taxpayer that in their CIT return for fiscal year 2022 or 2023 (depending on their closing date) show the following parameters:
+By virtue of General Resolution 5391/2023, the Argentine tax authorities established an extraordinary CIT prepayment to be paid by those corporate taxpayers that, in their CIT return for fiscal year 2022 or 2023 (depending on their closing date), show the following parameters:

-• Reported a taxable income (prior to the use of existing net operating loss (NOL) carry forward) of AR$ 600 million.
+• Reported taxable income (prior to the use of existing net operating loss [NOL] carry forward) of ARS 600 million.

 • Have not determined a tax payable.

-The prepayment will be calculated by applying a 15% rate over the reported taxable income, without considering the use of existing NOL.
-The amount of the prepayment should be paid to the tax authorities in three (3) equal instalments, starting in August 2023 (for fiscal years ended between August and December 2022).
-Payment date for fiscal years ended between January and May 2023 will star in December 2023.
+The prepayment will be calculated by applying a 15% rate over the reported taxable income, without considering the use of existing NOLs.
+The amount of the prepayment should be paid to the tax authorities in three equal instalments, starting in August 2023 (for fiscal years ended between August and December 2022).
+The payment date for fiscal years ended between January and May 2023 will start in December 2023.
 For fiscal years ended in June and July 2023, the due date for payment will start in January and February 2024, respectively.